joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-04-30-family-devos-luke.md

 draft: false
 ---

-**Luke 2:34–38** **And Simeon blessed them and said to Mary his mother, “Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed.”**

-​		**And there was a prophetess, Anna, the daughter of Phanuel, of the tribe of Asher.
-She was advanced in years, having lived with her husband seven years from when she was a virgin, and then as a widow until she was eighty-four.
-She did not depart from the temple, worshiping with fasting and prayer night and day.
-And coming up at that very hour she began to give thanks to God and to speak of him to all who were waiting for the redemption of Jerusalem.**
+​		**Luke 2:34–38 (CSB) Then Simeon blessed them and told his mother Mary, “Indeed, this child is destined to cause the fall and rise of many in Israel and to be a sign that will be opposed— and a sword will pierce your own soul—that the thoughts of many hearts may be revealed.”
+There was also a prophetess, Anna, a daughter of Phanuel, of the tribe of Asher.
+She was well along in years, having lived with her husband seven years after her marriage,  and was a widow for eighty-four years.
+She did not leave the temple, serving God night and day with fasting and prayers.
+At that very moment, she came up and began to thank God and to speak about him to all who were looking forward to the redemption of Jerusalem.**

 *According to Simeon, what did Jesus come to do?
 Where can we point in the Gospels where Christ himself speaks of the same thing?*